 3. Drag Me To Hell (2009)

 Master filmmaker Sam Raimi returns to his roots with this supernatural horror film that sees a young female loan officer become the target of a curse.
 When she declines an extension on an old lady’s mortgage, the spell is cast and things quickly descend into chaos in a series of mishaps and ghostly events.
 The tension and action are both dialled up to the maximum in this truly worthy scare-fest.
 Raimi does what he does best, mixing great special effects with a tongue-in-cheek humour that results in a thoroughly enjoyable rollercoaster ride of insidious evil and gore.
-Put this one on for Halloween and try not to scream!
+Put Drag Me To Hell (2009) on and try not to scream!

 4. Insidious (2010)

 Taking the idea of demonic possession in a new direction, Insidious (2010) is about a young boy who mysteriously falls into a coma and becomes a conduit for tormented souls from another astral dimension.
 Initially the parents believe the problem to be medical, but it is later revealed that the young boy has abilities to connect to ‘The Further’ and the evil entities have led him to a point where he has become lost and cannot wake.
 There are some truly creepy and unnerving scenes in this one and director James Wan makes excellent use of visual tropes and a spooky soundscape to create a film that evolves the haunted house scenario and delivers a terrifying chain of events.
 Several sequels were produced after the success of this initial offering.
 This is the only one that really hammers it home.

 A family discovers that evil spirits have invaded their home after their son inexplicably falls into an endless sleep.
 When they reach out to a professional for help, they learn things are a lot more personal than they thought.
 Soon they learn about a mysterious place called The Further, which holds the key to waking the child and stopping the demons.